soni780/soni780.github.io/content/project/pandas/index.md

 ### Impact:

 The development of these pigments offers environmentally friendly alternatives to existing options, with applications in various industries including printing, coatings, and artistic materials.
+The research contributes to the growing field of sustainable materials by creating non-toxic pigments with enhanced performance characteristics.